kristiankauffeld/stemplayer/README.md

 Stems are the musical building blocks of a song.
 Examples of the stems contained in a song might be the vocals, guitars, or drums.

+### Services:

+1. Streaming Service: For serving the separated stems to the client.
+2. Song separation/Demucs: For processing a song and creating separated stems (drums, bass, vocals, etc.).
+3. Song Upload Service: For handling the song input (in this simple version, reading a song from the local filesystem).

 ### Build and boot a single service:

 build the image using the `docker build` command: